valboz/RTModel/docs/DataPreparation.md

 ## Optional input files

-Other optional input files are observations from [satellite](Satellite.md), [limb darkening coefficients](LimbDarkening.md) and [normalizations for datasets](https://github.com/valboz/RTModel/blob/dev3.0/docs/DataPreprocessing.md#forcing-error-bar-normalization), described in the corresponding pages.
+Other optional input files are observations from [satellite](Satellite.md), [limb darkening coefficients](LimbDarkening.md) and [normalizations for datasets](DataPreprocessing.md#forcing-error-bar-normalization), described in the corresponding pages.

+[Astrophotometric datasetes](Astrophotometric.md) are also discussed in a separate page.

 [Go to **Modeling Run**](ModelingRun.md)